 A period of upheaval

-In Germany, there were kings, sometimes several at once, but in name only, none of them could prevail countrywide.
-That would not be in the interests of the dukes who sought to increase their own power.
-Thus chaos ruled in the Empire until it was enough even for the Dukes: in 1273, they elected Rudolph of Habsburg (1273-1292).
+In Germany, there were kings, sometimes several at once, but in name only, none of them could assert his authority against the mighty princes.
+Thus chaos ruled until it was enough even for the princes.
+In 1273, they elected Rudolf of Habsburg (1273-1292).
 He became a very popular king because he fought to restore order and justice in the country.
-He also tried to regain former imperial territories (in German Reichsgut), and obtained the territories in Austria that a bit later formed the base of the power of the house of Habsburg.
+He also tried to regain former imperial territories and obtained the territories in Austria that a bit later formed the Habsburgs’ power base.

 Whereas in the Empire the true power was with the dukes, powerful monarchs without scruples ruled abroad.
 Edward I “Longshanks” of England, who fought the “Bravehearts” of Scotland, and Philip IV “the Fair” of France, who destroyed the Order to the Temple and even gave orders to assassinate the Pope.
 Soon, under the influence of the French King, the Popes left Rome and took their seat in Avignon (1309-1379).